yangsu/pull-request-tutorial/Readme.md

 ![Files Changed](https://f.cloud.github.com/assets/676185/316911/9e4cbe42-984c-11e2-9636-dd50cb98db44.png)

-You can event leave a comment on particular lines in the code change simply by hovering to the left of a line and clicking on the blue note icon.
+You can even leave a comment on particular lines in the code changed, simply by hovering to the left of a line and clicking on the blue note icon.

 ![Comment in line](https://f.cloud.github.com/assets/676185/316916/015be558-984d-11e2-9c4c-2ddc793fac3c.png)